mandymichael/variable-fonts-dev/src/site/posts/bloop-cheee-demo.md

 })
 ```

 We access the scroll position by using the `scrollTop` property for the element and the body.
 This will get the number of pixels that the element or body has scrolled vertically.
-For this example we'll add the element's `scrollTop` value to the body's `scrollTop` value and then we'll divde that bu the elements `scrollHeight` value minus it's `clientHeight` value.
+For this example we'll add the element's `scrollTop` value to the body's `scrollTop` value and then we'll divde that by the elements `scrollHeight` value minus it's `clientHeight` value.

 ```js
 	var scrollPosition = (document.documentElement.scrollTop + document.body.scrollTop) / (document.documentElement.scrollHeight - document.documentElement.clientHeight);